edgexfoundry/edgex-docs/docs_src/microservices/device/services/device-gpio/GettingStarted.md

 Use the `curl` response to get the command URLs (with device and command ids) to issue commands to the GPIO device via the command service as shown above.
 You can also use a tool like `Postman` instead of `curl` to issue the same commands.

 ### Direction setting with sysfs
-When using sysfs, the operations to access and "read" or "write" the GPIO pins are to:
+When using sysfs, the operations to access (read or write) the GPIO pins are:

 1. Export the pin
 2. Set the direction (either IN or OUT)